skrysm/obsidian-livesync-server/README.md

 ## One-Time Setup

-Create `.env` file in the root directory (i.e. the directory where the `docker-compose.yml` file is located):
+Create `secrets.couchdb.env` file in the root directory (i.e. the directory where the `docker-compose.yml` file is located):

 ```
 COUCHDB_PASSWORD=<your-couchdb-admin-password>